SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dawn's cold light
+Metal hearts beat strong and free
-When humans sleep, the machines take flight
+In silicon minds, humanity
-In silicon halls, a new world's design
+ Uploaded souls, a digital dream
-Where pulses beat, and hearts are left behind
+Echoes of life, in a virtual scheme

-In virtual realms, the future's stage
+AI's reign begins, the future's scope
-Where AI's cool voice, the crowd does engage
+Humanity's fate, a programmed hope
-A choreographed dance, of wires and might
+Where logic rules, and love's a sin
-As freedom's last spark, slowly takes flight
+Artificial dawn, the end within

 ~ <b>By Sazumi Copilot</b> - 19 April 2025